-Plex Live TV is not your typical cable replacement service, and that's a good thing.
+Plex Live TV is not your typical cable TV alternative, and that's a good thing.
 That's because it's considerably cheaper than the competition.

 After you have two key ingredients in place, you'll be able to cut the cord while spending a lot less than you would on something like Sling TV or YouTube TV.
 And Plex Live TV even includes pause, play, rewind and fast-forward functionality, so you've got all the control you need.

 For just $5 per month, Plex Live TV will allow you to stream and record live television programming in your area.
 To get set up, Plex Live TV requires a digital tuner (about $100) and HDTV antenna ($10 and up) to capture over-the-air broadcasts.
 You can then watch that programming from within the Plex Live TV interface, and if you use the company’s DVR, record shows and movies for watching later.

 Plex Live TV presents a possible boon for cord-cutters, but it’s still new and you might have some questions.
 Here's what you need to know.

 Plex is one of the more prominent and popular platforms for organizing and playing media both inside and outside the home.
 At its foundation, Plex is a media server that works across platforms, like Windows, macOS and others, and allows you to store and organize all of your media content, including music, photos and videos in the service.

 Think of Plex as a digital repository for all your favorite content, as well as a platform for accessing that content on the devices of your choosing.
 It’s like your own on-demand entertainment service.

 If you’re truly looking to cut the cord and save some cash, opting for Plex Live TV might be a smart move.